 -

-In the context of this layered standard, an n-D lookup table is a sampled representation of a function of n input variables \((y_1, y_2, \dots, y_m) = F(x_1, x_2, x_3, \dots, x_n)\), sampled on points of the n-dimensional domain.
-Such an n-D lookup table could be also called a map from the n-dimensional domain to an m-dimensional codomain.
+In the context of this layered standard, an n-d lookup table is a sampled representation of an m-valued function of n input variables \((y_1, y_2, \dots, y_m) = F(x_1, x_2, x_3, \dots, x_n)\), sampled on points of the n-dimensional domain.
+Such an n-d lookup table could be also called a map from the n-dimensional domain to an m-dimensional codomain.

-for maps defined on the vertices of a rectilinear grid.
+for maps sampled on the vertices of a rectilinear grid.

-We want to represent a map from a domain set to a codomain by providing points in the domain set and the values they are mapped to.
+We want to represent a sampled map from a domain set to a codomain by providing sampled points in the domain set and the values they are mapped to.

-For each of the n dimensions of the domain set, a 1-dimensional array variable (typically a parameter or a constant) of coordinates (along this dimension) is provided.
+For each of the n dimensions of the domain set, a 1-dimensional array variable containing the coordinates (along this dimension) is provided.

 Optionally, for each